[Updated on January 26, 2026 with updated screenshots from FreeTaxUSA for the 2025 tax year.]

 However, many people didn’t know they should’ve done it “clean.”
-Some people thought it was natural to contribute to an IRA for 2023 between January 1 and April 15, 2024.
-Some people contributed directly to a Roth IRA for 2023 in 2023 and only found out their income was too high when they did their taxes in 2024.
+Some people thought it was natural to contribute to an IRA for 2025 between January 1 and April 15, 2026.
+Some people contributed directly to a Roth IRA for 2025 in 2025 and only found out their income was too high when they did their 2025 taxes in 2026.
 They had to recharacterize the previous year’s Roth IRA contribution as a Traditional IRA contribution and convert it again to Roth after the fact.

 I’m showing two examples — (1) a direct contribution to a Traditional IRA for the previous year; and (2) recharacterizing a Roth contribution for the previous year as a Traditional contribution.
-Please see which example matches your scenario and follow along accordingly.
+Please see which example matches your scenario and follow accordingly.

 Contributed for the Previous Year